jSieber7/ai-assistant/docs/tools/overview.md

 ### Runtime Configuration

-Tools can be configured at runtime via the Gradio interface:
+Tools can be configured at runtime through the API:

-1. Access the Gradio interface at `/gradio`
+1. Use the secure settings API to configure tools
-2. Navigate to Settings Configuration
+2. Access the tool management endpoints
 3. Enable/disable specific tools
 4. Adjust tool parameters
 5. Apply changes